DFHack/dfhack/data/blueprints/README.md

 - Track stops will generate an order for a minecart
 - Traction benches will generate orders for a table, mechanism, and rope
+- Levers will generate orders for two mechanisms for connecting the lever to a target, in addition to the mechanism required to build the lever itself

 Tips and tricks